Cameron taps trusted advisers for critical EU speech

 The last person who is certain to have fed into the speech is Jeremy Heywood, 51, the cabinet secretary and Britain's most senior public servant.

-Though unelected and largely invisible to the public, Heywood, another Oxford graduate, is reported to wield huge behind-the-scenes power and to not sympathise with Eurosceptic views on the EU.
+Though unelected and largely invisible to the public, Heywood, another Oxford graduate, is reported to wield huge behind-the-scenes power and to not sympathize with Eurosceptic views on the EU.

 In October, the Daily Telegraph newspaper quoted a government minister as saying of Heywood: "Europe is an important area where he can chill discussions.
 He thinks it is his job to help prevent Eurosceptic ministers getting overexcited and messing things up."